1nf1del/tap-svn/trunk/taps/DescriptionExtender/readme.txt

 ------------------------
 Description Extender extends the EPG programme description text that is visible to TAPs by returning a longer programme description (up to 256 characters) in the EPG extended data.
 No special support for Description Extender is required by other TAPs to see this information.

-There are 2 versions of Description Extender, the only difference being whether a space is placed between the programme description and extended information.
+There are 3 versions of Description Extender.
 Choose the version most appropriate to your EPG data:
-Standard:	Adds a space.
+Standard:	Adds a space between the programme description and extended information.
-CT:			Doesn't add a space.
-Programme description and extended information are contiguous.
+CT:			Programme description and extended information are contiguous.
+A space is not inserted.
+NG:			Adds a space between the programme description and extended information.
+On the TF5800 does not add programme genre details to the extended information.
+Use this version if you are running Jag's EPG 3.0 beta 5.

 This TAP currently only supports the following firmware TF5000/5500:	13/09/2005